-Normally a 2:1 honours degree or its equivalent if outside the UK, in music.
+Normally a UK 2:1 honours degree, or its international equivalent, in music.

 Months of entry